nlyu1/midas/agora/README.md

 **Agorable**: Trait for types that can be published/subscribed.
 Built-in support for `String`, `i64`, `bool`, `f64`, `f32`.

-**MetaServer**: Central registry that manages publisher discovery and IPv6 address allocation.
+**MetaServer**: Central registry that manages publisher discovery and location tracking.

 **Relay\<T>**: Dynamic publisher that relays typed messages from switchable source paths to a fixed destination.
 Enables contiguous streams from discontinuous sources and cross-metaserver bridging via `swapon()`.